PDegenPortnoy/pydb/README.md

     | 1  | Peter          | peter@example.com   |

 ## Requirements
-1. Create will create a "users" table with 3 fields: ID, user\_name, email.
+1. CREATE <table_name> (<column_name> <column_type>, ...) will create a table with the define table attributes
-1. Insert (case-insentitive) will take 3 fields: ID, user\_name, email.
+1. INSERT INTO <table_name> (<column_name1>, ...)
+VALUES (<value1>, ...) will insert a record into the table with the provided values
-1. Select will display the rows that were Inserted
+1. SELECT * FROM <table_name> will select all the records from the table listed

 ### Current Functionality
 Note: no punctuation.
 Currently displays a "db: " prompt and accepts the commands indicated below.
+The table is now defined at creation in the Table class.
+(That needs to be moved to the user.)
+Display uses the RowField attributes to display the row field value.

 Usage: